a20351766/udo.1.4.0/docs/source/developapps/smartcontract.md

-Notice how a `StateList` doesn't store anything about an individual state or the total list of states -- it delegates all of that to the Fabric state database.
+Notice how a `StateList` doesn't store anything about an individual state or the total list of states -- it delegates all of that to the UDO state database.
-This is an important design pattern -- it reduces the opportunity for [ledger MVCC collisions](../readwrite.html) in Hyperledger Fabric.
+This is an important design pattern -- it reduces the opportunity for [ledger MVCC collisions](../readwrite.html) in Hyperledger UDO.

 The StateList `getState()` and `updateState()` methods work in similar ways: